Creating VeeamZIP Backups

 You can quickly back up running and powered off VMs with VeeamZIP.
-Creating a VeeamZIP file can be helpful if you want create an ad-hoc backup for VMs, archive VMs before decommissioning and so on.
-You can create a VeeamZIP file for one or more VMs.
+VeeamZIP can be helpful if you want to create an ad-hoc backup for VMs, archive VMs before decommissioning and so on.
+You can create VeeamZIP backups for one or more VMs.

-- In the infrastructure tree, select a host or VM container in which the VM(s) that you want to back up reside.
+- Open the Inventory view.
+In the infrastructure tree, select a host or VM container (host, cluster, folder, resource pool, VirtualApp, datastore or tag) in which the VMs that you want to back up reside.

-To quickly find the necessary VM(s), type the VM name or a part of it in the search field at the top of the working area and click the Start search button on the right or press [ENTER].
+To quickly find the necessary VMs, type the VM name or a part of it in the search field at the top of the working area and click the Start search button on the right or press [Enter] on the keyboard.

-- In the Destination section of the VeeamZIP <N> VM window, specify a location in which you want to store the VeeamZIP file.
+- In the Destination section, specify a location in which you want to store VeeamZIP backups.

-- To store the VeeamZIP file in a local folder on the backup server, select Local or shared folder, click Browse on the right and select a folder in which the VeeamZIP file must be stored.
+- To store VeeamZIP backups in a local folder on the backup server, select Local or shared folder, click Browse on the right and select a folder in which VeeamZIP backups must be stored.

-- To store a VeeamZIP file in a shared folder, select Local or shared folder and type in the UNC name of the shared folder in the field below.
+- To store VeeamZIP backups in a shared folder, select Local or shared folder and type in the UNC name of the shared folder in the field below.
 Keep in mind that the UNC name always starts with two back slashes (\\).

 If the shared folder requires authentication, select the necessary credentials from the Credentials list.
 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add necessary credentials.
 For more information, see Managing Credentials.

-- To encrypt the VeeamZIP file, select the Enable backup file encryption check box.
-From the Password list, select a password that you want to use to encrypt the VeeamZIP file.
+- To encrypt VeeamZIP backups, select the Enable backup file encryption check box.
+From the Password list, select a password that you want to use for encryption.
 If you have not created a password beforehand, click Add or use the Manage passwords link to specify a new password.
 For more information, see Managing Passwords for Data Encryption.

-- From the Compression level list, select a compression level for the created backup: None, Dedupe-friendly, Optimal, High or Extreme.
+- From the Compression level list, select a compression level for created backups.

 - By default, Veeam Backup & Replication uses VMware Tools quiescence to create a transactionally consistent image of VMs.
 You can disable VM quiescence.
 To do this, select the Disable guest quiescence check box.
 In this case, Veeam Backup & Replication will create a crash-consistent VM backup.